MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 Remember what God has done for them, remember Jesus and his mission, remember the gospel, remember to trust God and His promises.

 4. Obey
-Do what God says, remember what God has told you and given you and act on it
+Do what God says, remember what God has told you and given you and act on it.

+5. Repent
+Ask for forgiveness, you appear to be alive but you are actually dead Turn away from what they are doing and turn back to God
 ### The Faithful Church / Philadelphia
 ### The Lukewarm Church / Leodicea